-Brokers must submit their balancing orders before the customer models run (near the start of each timeslot), and the DU runs its balancing process after customer consumption and production quantities are known for the current time slot.
-At this point, the DU can determine the actual quantities available for adjustment against each balancing order.
+Brokers must submit their balancing orders before the customer models run (near the start of each timeslot), and the BM runs its balancing process after customer consumption and production quantities are known for the current time slot.
+At this point, the BM can determine the actual quantities available for adjustment against each balancing order.
+A balancing order remains in effect until it is superseded by submitting a new balancing order for the same tariff with different parameters.

-The DU acts to resolve the net imbalance over all brokers at minimal cost.
-To achieve this, given a set of balancing orders, the DU
+The BM acts to resolve the net shortage (surplus) over all brokers at minimal cost (maximal profit).
+To achieve this in case of a shortage, given a set of balancing orders, the BM

-- 1. discards the orders that cannot contribute to the solution; if overall balance is negative (upregulation needed), then only consumption curtailment is used, and if overall balance is positive, then only production curtailment is used. - 2. includes "dummy" orders with essentially infinite capacity that represent procurement or sale of energy in the regulating market at costs of $c_0(x)$, a linear function of quantity.
-For upregulation, $c_0(x) = P^+(s) \cdot x + \cdot \phi^+ x^2$, and for down-regulation $c_0(x) = P^-(s) \cdot x + \cdot \phi^- x^2$, where φ^+ and φ^- are the slopes of the cost functions for up-regulation and down-regulation respectively.
-Note that in case there are balancing orders with prices above P^+ or P^- , the dummy orders will be split around such balancing orders.
-Competition values for φ^+ and φ^- are given in Table 2. - 3.
-Sorts the remaining orders by price, with the lowest first.
+- 1. discards the orders that cannot contribute to the solution; if overall balance is negative (upregulation needed), then only consumption curtailment is used, and if overall balance is positive, then only production curtailment is used. - 2. includes "dummy" orders with essentially infinite capacity that represent procurement or sale of energy in the regulating market at costs of $c_0(x{RM})$ , a linear function of the quantity $x{\rm RM}$ being traded in the regulating market.
+For up-regulation, $c_0(x{\rm RM}) = P^+(s) + \phi^+ x{\rm RM}$ , and for down-regulation $c_0(x{\rm RM}) = P^-(s) + \phi^- x{\rm RM}$ , where $\phi^+$ and $\phi^-$ are the slopes of the cost functions for up-regulation and down-regulation respectively.
+Note that in case there are balancing orders with prices above $P^+$ or $P^-$ , the dummy orders will be split around such balancing orders.
+Competition values for $\phi^+$ and $\phi^-$ are given in Table 2. - 3.
+Sorts the remaining orders by price, with the lowest first. - 4.
+In price order, the BM selects the lowest-price orders up to the required capacity.
+Note that in general, the highest-price order selected may only be partially exercised.
+Also, since prices are typically negative for down-regulation (the broker pays for the energy), the lowest-price down-regulation order is the one for which the broker pays the most.

-- 4. In price order, the DU selects the cheapest orders up to the required capacity.
-Note that in general, the most expensive order selected may only be partially exercised. - 5.
-The price for a broker b depends then on both its own imbalance, as well as on its balancing orders.
-This computation is the sum of a VCG payment p{vcg} [16, 5], and an imbalance payment p{imb} as defined in more detail below.
+5. The price for a broker b depends then on both its own imbalance, as well as on its balancing orders.
+This computation is the sum of a VCG payment $p{vcg}$ [18, 6], and an imbalance payment $p{imb}$ as defined in more detail below.

-The payment for brokers consists of two parts: a payment for the use of its controllable capacity p{vcg} , and a payment for its imbalance p{imb} .
-Both payments typically are negative (the broker pays) in case of being short or when selling downwards controllable capacity (e.g., curtail production), and positive (the broker is paid) when it has a surplus, or can curtail its consumption.
+The payment for brokers consists of two parts: a payment for the use of its controllable capacity $p{vcg}$ , and a payment for its imbalance $p{imb}$ .
+Both payments typically are negative (the broker pays) in case of being short or when selling down-regulation capacity (e.g., curtail production, deposit energy in storage), and positive (the broker is paid) when it has a surplus, or sells up-regulation by curtailing its consumption or withdrawing energy from storage.

 The setting for choosing controllable capacity is very similar to a one-sided auction, and for this part the VCG payment is used.
 The VCG payment for controllable capacity is defined to be the marginal contribution of broker b: the difference in (declared) balancing costs for the other brokers for the remainder of the balance, and the balancing cost of the complete net imbalance without using b's controllable capacity.
 To compute this for a broker b, we compute the optimal combination of bids while leaving out broker b's bids, and compare this to the costs to the other brokers of the optimal combination using the orders of all brokers including b.
-Additionally, we resolve the following issues by the second part of the payment $p{\rm imb}$.
+Additionally, we resolve the following issues by the second part of the payment $p{imb}$ .